 Like many Scots, I enjoy the fantastic landscape here, from great sailing in the West, to off-road motorcycle and skiing in the Highlands.
 The rivers and lochs are second to none for a range of leisure and sports.
 I have been fortunate to travel, and love many parts of our world and Europe; however, I choose to reside in Edinburgh for many reasons, including the wonderful architecture, history, the people, the arts, theatre, restaurants, pubs, writing, thinking and learning that flourishes here.
 I delight in meeting visitors to our city and country, and share with them the real Scottish experience.”

-Meet Rich – our Site Director in Spain
+Meet Blanca – our Site Director in Spain